Permaculture: Applications

-Suburban and urban permaculture
+Suburban and urban

 South Central Farm was one of the largest urban gardens in the United States before its demolition in 2006.

-The fundamental element of suburban and urban permaculture is the efficient utilization of space.
-Wildfire journal suggests using methods such as the keyhole garden which require little space.
-Neighbors can collaborate to increase the scale of transformation, using sites such as recreation centers, neighborhood associations, city programs, faith groups, and schools.
-Columbia, an ecovillage in Portland, Oregon, consisting of 37 apartment condominiums, influenced its neighbors to implement permaculture principles, including in front-yard gardens.
-Suburban permaculture sites such as one in Eugene, Oregon, include rainwater catchment, edible landscaping, removing paved driveways, turning a garage into living space, and changing a south side patio into passive solar.

 Vacant lot farms are community-managed farm sites, but are often seen by authorities as temporary rather than permanent.
 For example, Los Angeles' South Central Farm (1994–2006), one of the largest urban gardens in the United States, was bulldozed with approval from property owner Ralph Horowitz, despite community protest.

 The possibilities and challenges for suburban or urban permaculture vary with the built environment around the world.
 For example, land is used more ecologically in Jaisalmer, India than in American planned cities such as Los Angeles:

 the application of universal rules regarding setbacks from roads and property lines systematically creates unused and purposeless space as an integral part of the built landscape, well beyond the classic image of the vacant lot. ...
 Because these spaces are created in accordance with a general pattern, rather than responding to any local need or desire, many if not most are underutilized, unproductive, and generally maintained as ecologically disastrous lawns by unenthusiastic owners.
 In this broadest understanding of wasted land, the concept is opened to reveal how our system of urban design gives rise to a ubiquitous pattern of land that, while not usually conceived as vacant, is in fact largely without ecological or social value.